 At OTAN, we believe that training nationals to reach nationals is the most effective method of bringing the gospel to the “uttermost” parts of Asia.
 It is also the method modeled by the apostle Paul in the Book of Acts as he traveled from city to city and country to country training the nationals to do God’s work.

 By nationals, we mean trained, tried, faithful, and educated men of God who are pastors and evangelists working to evangelize their own country and culture.
-These men of God already know the language and culture, thus saving months and years of training required by a Western missionary.
+These men already know the language and culture, thus saving months and years of training required by a Western missionary.

 A national pastor can work in countries controlled by a hostile government or hostile religion with much less confrontation.
 These men are the only method of evangelization available to their people.
-They are, however, without tools and material.
+They are, however, without tools and materials.

 - Fluent in the national language

 - Nationals already speak the national language or local dialect and don’t need language schools (which average 18 – 24 months of time).